 };

-Small changes have been added to BlogTemplate.tsx
+Small changes have been added to BlogTemplate.tsx.
+The following params were added:

-, the name speaks for itself;searchQuery
+isSearch:boolean, the name speaks for itself;searchQuery:string, search query.

-).
+The component SearchForm is a simple form that has a submit handler that redirects the user to the page with the appropriate query (router.push(`/search?q=${encodeURIComponent(query)}`)).
 I don't see the point in describing the component in detail, as it is quite simple and has minimal functionality.
 The value of the query is stored in the state and is changed when the value of the input changes.
 There is also a button to clear the query value.
-The component functionality can be extended: for example, by adding validation with react-hook-form
+The component functionality can be extended: for example, by adding validation with react-hook-form and yup to limit the minimum number of characters in the search.

 That's it.
 The search is done.
 Here's what it looks like: